bixycler/UniinfoNotes/pages/Workspace.md

 			  CLOCK: [2024-11-26 Tue 10:35:48]
 			  CLOCK: [2024-11-26 Tue 10:35:51]
 			  :END:
+				- `MessageDiv.js`
+				  The message component storing and showing message on the page
+					- This is shared by many
+				- `common-utils.js`
+				- `DocRaptor.js`
+				- `markdown-converter.js`
 			- ((66602f68-e23f-4b24-921e-b1a9fc0cc731)) the [rabbit hole](((6735b189-a8b7-4ff3-b42a-c59f38a8334e))) of endless bugs and modifications
 		- ...